 Please notify the certification department immediately if your registration contact information changes.
-Approximately eight weeks after the test date, the official exam results will be mailed to candidates.
-Additionally, with the candidate’s consent on the registration form, an e-mail message containing the candidate’s pass/fail status and score will be sent to the candidate.
+Approximately five weeks for CISA and CISM and eight weeks for CGEIT and CRISC after the test date, the official exam results will be mailed to candidates.
+Additionally, with the candidate’s consent during the registration process, an e-mail message containing the candidate’s pass/fail status and score will be sent to the candidate.
 This e-mail notification will only be sent to the address listed in the candidate’s profile at the time of the initial release of the results.
 To ensure the confidentiality of scores, exam results will not be reported by telephone or fax.
-To prevent e-mail notification from being sent to spam folders, candidates should add email@example.com to their address book, whitelist or safe-senders list.
+To prevent e-mail notification from being sent to spam folders, candidates should add firstname.lastname@example.org to their address book, whitelist or safe-senders list.

 The CGEIT exam contains some questions which are included for research and analysis purposes only.
 These questions are not separately identified and not used to calculate your final score.